The-Archivists-UNR/UNRSeniorProjects2024Group7/README.md

 ## CS 426 Senior Project in Computer Science, Spring 2025, at UNR, CSE Department
 Group 7: Fenn Edmonds, Liam Francisco, Lanielle Pavlik, Kat Wayman

-THIS IS CURRENTLY ONLY ~120 WORDS SOMEBODY PLEASE MAKE THIS LONGER (200-400 words)

-As the first person to enter The Athenaeum, an infamously haunted library, in decades, you’ll find yourself far deeper in the stacks that you originally expected.
-Legends claim that the library was once a beacon of knowledge filled with enthusiastic scholars and cheerful bookworms.
-Now all that is left are ghosts and cobwebs.
-Revive this mythical library by breaking the long-standing curse and bringing back its patrons.
-Fight through a variety of stories and befriend library visitors to restore The Athenaeum to its former glory.
-In this game, a Unity-based combination of a roguelite and social simulator, players will be able to engage in unique, dynamic dialogue facilitated by a Large Language Model and experience new worlds as they free books from a curse.

 Instructors: 		Dave Feil-Seifer, Vinh Le, Sara Davis

 Primary Advisor: 	Dr. Alireza Tavakkoli, UNR, CSE Department